pippijn/mlspring/README.md

 mlspring
 ========

-Spring lobby client library in Ocaml
+Spring lobby client library in OCaml.
+Features a protocol parsing library generated from the protocol description XML.